 What is “swimmer’s ear,” and should I be worried?

 Swimmer’s ear is not an inner ear infection.
 It’s an infection of the outer ear, generally brought on by several factors and triggered by high bacteria counts in the water (like in lakes).
 Your children should be fine during lessons at Goldfish Swim School — just be sure to dry their ears gently after swimming.

 Start Swim Lessons at Goldfish Swim School

-We have plenty of locations (with more on the way), so find the Goldfish Swim School nearest you and sign up today — and soon you’ll be able to celebrate the extraordinary results you’ll see from your little swimmer!
+We have plenty of locations (with more on the way), so find a nearby Goldfish Swim School location and sign up today for swimming classes near you.
+Soon you’ll be able to celebrate the extraordinary results you’ll see from your little swimmer!